 Ms. Andrus specializes in class actions and complex litigation, work that encompasses many subject areas.
 She represents individuals who have been harmed by dangerous pharmaceuticals or medical devices, defrauded or discriminated against by large corporations, or sold defective products.
 Ms. Andrus also has considerable experience in individual personal injury cases.

 Ms. Andrus prosecutes class actions in state and federal courts across the country.
 In one of her most memorable litigation experiences, Ms. Andrus and a team of plaintiffs’ lawyers represented a class of crawfish farmers whose crops were killed by pesticides.
 The case, West v.
 G&H Seeds, et al., Case No. 99-C-4984-A, State of Louisiana, 27th Judicial District Court, Parish of St. Landry, settled during trial for $45 million.

 Ms. Andrus is a recognized leader in mass torts.
 She is currently an appointed member of the Plaintiffs’ Steering Committee (“PSC”) in the Essure Birth Control Device Yaz/Yasmin J.C.C.P. litigation in California State Court.
-Previously, she was a member of the PSC in the Yaz/Yasmin California J.C.C.P. litigation, and for the Ortho Evra Multidistrict Litigation, in federal court in Ohio, and served as the Co-Chair of the Science/Experts Committee in the Guidant Heart Device Multidistrict Litigation in federal court in Minnesota.
+Previously, she was a member of the PSC in the Yaz/Yasmin California J.C.C.P. litigation, and for the Ortho Evra Multidistrict Litigation in federal court in Ohio.
+She also served as the Co-Chair of the Science/Experts Committee in the Guidant Heart Device Multidistrict Litigation in federal court in Minnesota.

 Ms. Andrus, originally from Louisiana, completed her undergraduate work at Boston University, earning cum laude distinction.
 Between college and law school, Ms. Andrus worked for two Members of Congress in Washington, D.C., first for U.S. Representative Rick Boucher from Virginia, then for U.S. Representative James Hayes, from Louisiana.
 After graduating with honors from Duke University School of Law, Ms. Andrus joined the law firm of Lieff Cabraser Heimann & Bernstein, LLP, where she was promoted to partner after five years of practice.
 As a partner at Lieff Cabraser, Ms. Andrus played a leadership role in nationwide consumer class cases and defective pharmaceuticals cases.